Published by Carl Hedinger. Last Updated on January 31, 2024.

 Randolph and Davidson Counties

-Extending through both Randolph and Davidson counties, Uwharrie National Forest is one of the easiest day trips from Charlotte for nature lovers.
-With over 50,000 acres of wooded land to explore, it’s well-marked and well-maintained trails include Uwharrie (20 miles, White) and Dutchman’s Creek (11.5 miles, Yellow).
+Extending through both Randolph and Davidson counties, Uwharrie National Forest has more than 50,000 acres of wooded land to explore.
+Its well-marked and well-maintained trails include Uwharrie (20 miles) and Dutchman’s Creek (11.5 miles).

 William B. Umstead State Park